 Created in 2015, our ELEVATION initiative is a process to find, foster and follow the ideas that make our company a better place by listening to our employees.
 Employees at any level, in any business group or in any geographic location can submit ideas on any topic that they believe will make J.B.
 Hunt a better organization.
-All ideas are evaluated through a formal review process and since the program's inception, more than 32,000 ideas have been submitted with over 1,200 being selected for implementation.
+All ideas are evaluated through a formal review process and since the program's inception, more than 33,000 ideas have been submitted with over 1,200 being selected for implementation.
 In 2023, a four-month long campaign entitled ELEVATION 2.0 was launched to improve the efficiency and productivity of operations, creating cost-competitive value for our customers.
 ELEVATION 2.0 was incredibly successful, resulting in over 6,000 ideas submitted across driver, maintenance and office teams.
+In 2024, 135 ELEVATION ideas were validated, driving efficiency and cost savings, yielding the highest year in validated net benefit for our company since 2015.